-\textbf{Q6 -- Could \name interfere with Tor's service?} Initially, \name targets the population of privacy-affine users who currently shy away from using Tor due to having negative associations by tying Tor to cyber criminality.
-Only if \name is capable of establishing a reputation as the infrastructure of choice for privacy-seeking law-abiding citizens, a potential user migration from Tor to \name could take place.
+\textbf{Q6 -- Could \name interfere with Tor's service?} Initially, \name targets the population of privacy-conscious users who currently shy away from using Tor due to having negative associations by tying Tor to cyber-criminality.
+Only if \name is capable of establishing a reputation as the infrastructure of choice for privacy-seeking, law-abiding citizens, a potential user migration from Tor to \name could take place.
 As a positive effect, this would actively harm the achievable anonymity for cybercriminals, as they cannot hide among a mass of benign traffic.
-On the other hand, it becomes harder to abandon \name if a deserted Tor networks offers little anonymity.
-To ensure that such a situation does not encourge extensive surveillance by the consortium, it must be easy for the user base to switch back to Tor at once, \eg by offering a Tor and \name-compatible client that, by default, switches to Tor if \name is collectively deemed unsafe.
+On the other hand, it becomes harder to abandon \name if a deserted Tor network offers little anonymity.
+To ensure that such a situation does not encourage extensive surveillance by the consortium, it must be easy for the user base to switch back to Tor at once, \eg by offering a Tor and \name-compatible client that, by default, switches to Tor if \name is collectively deemed unsafe.